SonakshiA/SonakshiA/README.md

 ---

-### 🪧 My favourite projects:
+### 🪧 My favourite projects :

-- WORDICT: Being an avid reader, I developed this app to allow readers to store a new word they encounter, its synonyms, usage in a sentence and where they encountered the word.
+- Wordict: Being an avid reader, I developed this app to allow readers to store a new word they encounter, its synonyms, usage in a sentence and where they encountered the word.

 - QuizApp: I wanted to incorporate APIs in my application, so I fetched results from The Trivia App API and made a quiz game.